 The Mountains to Sea Conservation Trust (MTSCT) is the national body for Experiencing Marine Reserves (EMR) and Whitebait Connection (WBC).
 National expansion is based on a non-profit franchise concept, we have a Mountains to Sea (MTS) provider network throughout Aotearoa.
-Established brands of the Mountains to Sea network include EMR, WBC and the Wai Connection (WC).
+Established brands of the Mountains to Sea network include EMR1, WBC and the Wai Connection (WC).

-Choose the MTS brand/s that this agreement is relevant to:

-- Experiencing Marine Reserves (EMR)

-- □ Whitebait Connection (WBC)

-- □ Wai Connection (WC)

-This agreement is valid from date of signing until 1st June 2026 and is renewable upon agreement of both parties.

-This is an agreement between MTSCT and the coordinator named below:

-Mountains to Sea Address: 539 Rockell Rd, RD1 Hikurangi, Whangarei

-Conservation Trust (the Mobile: 021 036 2019
+☐ Experiencing ☐ Whitebait Co ☐ Wai Connect g Marine Reserv onnection (WBC tion (WC) This agreement is valid from date of signing until 1 st June 2026 and is renewable upon agreement of both parties.
+This is an agreemen This is an agreement between MTSCT and the coordinator named below: Mountains to Sea Conservation Trust (the 'Trust") Address: Mobile: Email: Website: 539 Rockell Rd, RD1 Hikurangi, Whangarei 021 036 2019 samara@mountainstosea.org.nz www.mountainstosea.org.nz Table 27.
+And: Postal address s: Phone number/s: Email: Table 28.

-"Trust") Email: samara@mountainstosea.org.nz

-Website : www.mountainstosea.org.nz

-And:

-Postal address:

-Phone number/s :

-Email:

-The Mountains to Sea Conservation Trust has assigned responsibility to \\\\\\ in accordance with the MTSCT programme SOPs, role descriptions and SMS 2022 (most recent version available via the EMR and WBC websites).

-(coordinator name) in the \\\\\\ region for ensuring the programmes are delivered

-&lt;sup>1 The EMR programme is a registered adventure activity under the Health and Safety at Work (Adventure Activities) Regulations 2016.
+1 The EMR programme is a registered adventure activity under the Health and Safety at Work (Adventure Activities) Regulations 2016.

-MTSCT agrees to provide:

-Access to the programme, training, events, wananga and resources e.g. RAFS, Manual, forms, video training clips, images.
+The Mountains to Sea Conservation Trust has assigned responsibility to coordinator name) in the region for ensuring the programmes are delivered in accordance with the MTSCT programme SOPs, role descriptions and SMS 2022 (most recent version available via the EMR and WBC websites).
+MTSCT agrees to provide: Access to the programme, training, events, wānanga and resources e.g. RAFS, Manual, forms, video training clips, images.
 Health and safety documentation and Standard Operating Procedures (SOPs), including adventure activity accreditation for snorkelling (EMR).

-- Training, including use of our Safety Management System (SMS) and SOPs - Access to Poutokomanawa and/or national coordinator to assist with any problem solving - Evaluation and monitoring of Health and Safety conduct

-General (public) and statutory liability insurance cover for direct contractors of MTSCT delivering MTSCT programmes.

-Coordinator agrees to:

-Initial safety check and police vetting (every 3 years)

-Provide national coordinator with details of relevant gualifications and CV, copies of completed first aid course, drivers licence (if applicable) and for EMR medical clearance to lead snorkelling excursions and rescue (every 3 years)

-Comply and provide all snorkelling in accordance with the EMR Standard Operating Procedures (SOPs for snorkelling), SMS and best practice standards.

-Undertake a drug test if deemed necessary by the MTSCT chairperson due to behaviour suspected as a result of drug or alcohol influence/abuse or as part of an investigation following a workplace accident/incident

-- Complete required information for end of season reporting • - Attend MTSCT National Marine & Freshwater Wananga within one year of reaching all other - endorsement criteria, when equivalent regional training provided and then once every three years - Respond to communication relating to health and safety - Allow access to MTSCT email account on completion of your role • - Ensure you have your own medication for any medical conditions. - Ensuring adequate insurance coverage, including 3rd party vehicle insurance when towing a MTSCT trailer
+Training, including use of our Safety Management System (SMS) and SOPs Access to Poutokomanawa and/or national coordinator to assist with any problem solving Evaluation and monitoring of Health and Safety conduct General (public) and statutory liability insurance cover for direct contractors of MTSCT delivering MTSCT programmes.
+Coordinator agrees to: Initial safety check and police vetting (every 3 years) Provide national coordinator with details of relevant qualifications and CV, copies of completed first aid course, drivers licence (if applicable) and for EMR medical clearance to lead snorkelling excursions and rescue (every 3 years) Comply and provide all snorkelling in accordance with the EMR Standard Operating Procedures (SOPs for snorkelling), SMS and best practice standards.
+Undertake a drug test if deemed necessary by the MTSCT chairperson due to behaviour suspected as a result of drug or alcohol influence/abuse or as part of an investigation following a workplace accident/incident Complete required information for end of season reporting Attend MTSCT National Marine & Freshwater Wānanga within one year of reaching all other endorsement criteria, when equivalent regional training provided and then once every three years Respond to communication relating to health and safety Allow access to MTSCT email account on completion of your role Ensure you have your own medication for any medical conditions.
+Ensuring adequate insurance coverage, including 3rd party vehicle insurance when towing a MTSCT trailer